peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

- in.NET and Java, so that they can't be modified, and the memory they occupy is not guaranteed to be cleared in a timely fashion due to garbage collection.</p> <p>The methods in this class are not guaranteed to be "constant-time" (non-data-dependent) for all relevant inputs.
+ in.NET and Java, so that they can't be modified, and the memory they occupy is not guaranteed to be cleared in a timely fashion due to garbage collection.</p> <p>The methods in this class are not guaranteed to be "constant-time" (nondata-dependent) for all relevant inputs.
 Neither are string comparison methods (such as string.equals) necessarily guaranteed to be "constant-time".
 Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive